 Step 4: Set aside a fixed percentage of your income for retirement savings –

 We always save for short-term goals and spend all our savings on fulfilling them.
 But for a safe future, you need to set aside some fixed percentage of your salary for retirement.
 It is also important not to spend any of the corpus (the main amount) before retirement.

 Step 5: Asset Allocation –

-It means you should invest in various asset classes like stocks, bonds, debt, gold etc. while constructing your retirement portfolio.
-Each asset class have some unique characteristics and to take the advantage of that, you need to maintain a balance between each of them.
+It means you should invest in various asset classes like stocks, bonds, debt, gold, etc. while constructing your retirement portfolio.
+Each asset class has some unique characteristics and to take advantage of that, you need to maintain a balance between each of them.
 While investing, you should look for the years left for retirement and risk tolerance.
 For example, if you have a long time left for retirement, say 10-12 years, then you can invest in equities for capital appreciation.
 And if your retirement is almost near, it means your risk-taking ability will be reduced; hence you should sell off your equities and convert them into debt.